farm-urban/esphome-localbytes-plug/README.md

 # About

-This is an ESPHome firmware for the Localbytes smart plug, which is sold pre-loaded with tasmota.
-This firmware supports the original 10A plug and the upgraded 13A plug. <a href="https://www.mylocalbytes.com/products/smart-plug-pm?variant=41600621510847">You can buy these smart plugs here</a>.
+This is an ESPHome firmware for the Localbytes smart plug.
+This firmware supports the original 10A plug and the upgraded 13A plug. <a href="https://www.mylocalbytes.com/products/smart-plug-pm">You can buy these smart plugs here</a>.

 ## Manual Addition